taq-community/taq-community.github.io/content/english/pages/governance.md

 ## 7. Approval and Modification of Statutes

 The steering committee approves these statutes on its own initiative.
 All TAQ members may propose modifications to the statutes.
-Any proposed modification to the statutes must be approved by the steering committee.RetryClaude can make mistakes.
-Please double-check responses.Research Sonnet 4.5
+Any proposed modification to the statutes must be approved by the steering committee.